-- 64. The mandatory element INSDFeature_location must contain at least one location descriptor, which defines a site or a region corresponding to a feature of the sequence in the INSDSeq_sequence element.
+- 64. The mandatory element INSDFeature_location must contain at least one location descriptor, which defines a site or a region corresponding to a feature of the sequence in the INSDSeq_sequence element, and may contain.
 Amino acid sequences must contain one and only one location descriptor in the mandatory INSDFeature_location element.
-Nucleotide sequences may have more than one location descriptor in the mandatory INSDFeature_location element when used in conjunction with one or more location operator(s) (see paragraphs 67 to 70). - 65.
-The location descriptor can be a single residue number, a region delimiting a contiguous span of residue numbers, or a site or region that extends beyond the specified residue or span of residues.
-The location descriptor must not include numbering for residues beyond the range of the sequence in the INSDSeq_sequence element.
+Nucleotide sequences may have more than one location descriptor in the mandatory INSDFeature location element when used in conjunction with one or more location operator(s) (see paragraphs 67 to 70). - 65.
+The location descriptor can be a single residue number, a site between two adjacent residue numbers, a region delimiting a contiguous span of residue numbers, or a site or region that extends beyond the specified residue or span of residues.
+The location descriptor must not include numbering for residues beyond the range of the sequence in the INSDSeq sequence element.
 For nucleotide sequences only, a location descriptor can be a site between two adjacent residue numbers.
-Multiple location descriptors must be used in conjunction with a location operator when a feature corresponds to discontinuous sites or regions of a nucleotide sequence (see paragraphs 67 to 70). - 66.
-The syntax for each type of location descriptor is indicated in the table below, where x and y are residue numbers, indicated as positive integers, not greater than the length of the sequence in the INSDSeq_sequence element, and x is less than y. - (a) Location descriptors for nucleotide and amino acid sequences:
+Multiple location descriptors must be used in conjunction with a location operator when a feature corresponds to discontinuous sites or regions of the a nucleotide sequence (see paragraphs 67 to 70).
+The location descriptor must not include numbering for residues beyond the range of the sequence in the INSDSeq sequence element. - 66.
+The syntax for each type of location descriptor is indicated in the table below, where x and y are residue numbers, indicated as non-negative positive integers, not greater than the length of the sequence in the INSDSeq_sequence element, and x is less than y.

+(a) Location descriptors for nucleotide and amino acid sequences:

-Location descriptor type Syntax Description Single residue number Х Points to a single residue in the sequence.
-Residue numbers delimitating a sequence span ху Points to a continuous range of residues bounded by and including the starting and ending residues.
-Residues before the first or beyond the last specified residue number <x< td="">Points to a region including a specified residue or span of residues and extending beyond a specified residue.
-The '<' and '>' symbols may be used with a single residue or the starting and ending residue numbers of a span of residues to indicate that a feature extends beyond the specified residue number.</x<> Points to a region including a specified residue or span of residues and extending beyond a specified residue.
-The '<' and '>' symbols may be used with a single residue or the starting and ending residue numbers of a span of residues to indicate that a feature extends beyond the specified residue number.
+) Location descriptor type p) Syntax (pppp) Description Single residue number () X Points to a single residue in the sequence.
+Residue numbers tating a sequence span 1) X Points to a continuous range of residues bounded by and including arting and ending residues.
+Residues before the first ond the last specified e number z) < z) > aa) < Points to a region including a specified residue or span of es and extending beyond a specified residue.
+The '<' and '>' ols may be used with a single residue or the starting and ending e numbers of a span of residues to indicate that a feature extends d the specified residue number. pb) x cc) < //r> td)